At the Newseum, Washington, D.C. June 2019

 My garden in July.

 My first two books are We Have a Religion: The 1920s Pueblo Indian Dance Controversy and American Religious Freedom (University of North Carolina Press, 2009) and Religious Freedom: The Contested History of an American Ideal (University of North Carolina Press, 2017).
-Most recently, with Sylvester Johnson, I co-edited Religion and U.S. Empire: Critical New Histories (New York University Press, 2022), and edited a special issue of the Pacific Historical Review, on religion in the nineteenth-century American West, forthcoming in summer 2023.
+I co-edited Religion and U.S. Empire: Critical New Histories (New York University Press, 2022) with Sylvester Johson; and served as guest editor of a special issue of the Pacific Historical Review (summer 2023), on the topic of religion in the nineteenth-century American West.

-As of January 2023, I am co-editor, with Mitsutoshi Horii, of the journal Method and Theory in the Study of Religion.
-With Laura Olson (Clemson University) and Leslie Griffin (University of Nevada, Las Vegas), I co-edit the University of Kansas Press book series Studies in US Religion, Politics, and Law.
+With Mitsutoshi Horii (Shumei University/Chaucer College Canterbury), I co-edit the journal Method and Theory in the Study of Religion.
+With Laura Olson (Clemson University), I co-edit the University of Kansas Press book series Studies in US Religion, Politics, and Law.
 I also sit on the editorial board for the Journal of the American Academy of Religion.

 I have taught at Yale University since 2009.
 Before Yale I taught at the Department of Religious Studies at Arizona State University (2004-2009) and held a Bill and Rita Clements Research Fellowship at Southern Methodist University’s Clements Center for Southwest Studies (2002-2003).
 I hold a Ph.D. in Religion from Princeton University, an M.A. from Claremont Graduate University, and a B.A. from Eastern Mennonite University.